Module ngx_http_proxy_module

 proxy_redirect default;

-Sets a text that should be changed in the header fields “Location” and “Refresh” of a response from the proxied server.
+Sets the text that should be changed in the “Location” and “Refresh” header fields of a proxied server response.
 Suppose a proxied server returned the header field “Location: http://localhost:8000/two/some/uri/”.
 The directive

 proxy_redirect http://localhost:8000/two/ http://frontend/one/;